When thinking about introducing iron-rich foods to your vegetarian or vegan baby, many questions may come to mind.

-Iron from plant foods tends to be more difficult to absorb than the iron found in animal products.
+The iron found in plants tends to be more difficult for our bodies to absorb than the iron found in animal products.

-- Offer more iron-rich foods: Offering higher amounts of iron than the recommended 8-11 mg per day can compensate for the decreased iron absorption from plant foods (14).
+- Eat more iron-rich foods: Offering your baby higher amounts of iron than the recommended 8-11 mg per day can compensate for the decreased iron absorption from plant foods (14).

-- Add foods rich in vitamin C: Combining iron-rich plant foods with foods rich in vitamin C may help boost iron absorption by up to 300% (15).
+- Combine with foods rich in vitamin C: Combining iron-rich plant foods with foods rich in vitamin C may help boost iron absorption by up to 300% (15).

-- Cook in a cast iron pan: Using cast iron cookware instead of teflon-coated pots and pans may increase the iron content of meals by up to 16% (16, 17).
+- Use a cast iron pan: Cooking foods in cast iron cookware instead of teflon-coated pots and pans may increase the iron content of meals by up to 16% (16, 17).

 - Combine iron-rich foods with a source of protein: There is some evidence that combining iron-rich foods with foods rich in protein may also promote iron absorption (22).

-In sum The strategies above are some effective ways to boost iron absorption from plant foods.
+In sum The strategies above are some effective ways to help your baby absorb more iron from plant foods.

 Should I give my baby iron supplements?

-Iron supplements can be very beneficial, when trying to reverse an iron-deficiency.
-However, offering iron supplements to your baby when not actually needed may do more harm than good.
+Iron supplements are very useful when trying to reverse an iron deficiency.
+That said, offering your baby iron supplements when not actually needed may do more harm than good.

 For instance, high levels of iron can cause cell damage and reduce the absorption of other minerals in the gut (23).

-Extremely high iron levels may cause convulsions, organ failure and, in extreme cases, lead to coma or death (24).
+Extremely high iron levels may lead to convulsions, organ failure and, in extreme cases, even coma or death (24).

 To sum it up

-Iron is a nutrient very important for your baby’s growth and development.
+Iron is a nutrient that’s very important for your baby’s growth and development.

-Making sure you offer enough iron-rich options as soon as foods are introduced can help your baby get enough iron from its diet and reduce the risk of iron deficiency.
+So it’s worth making sure you offer your baby iron-rich foods as soon as solids are introduced.
+This can help minimize your baby’s risk of developing an iron deficiency.